-Our simple packing list for Europe with everything you need and tips on how you can fit it all in a backpack!
-Don’t believe me?
-Take a look!
+Our simple packing list for Europe has everything you need and tips on how you can fit it all in a backpack!
+If you’re not sure what to pack for your trip to Europe, we have you covered.

 Two years ago, my husband and I took our 5 small kids to Europe.
 We traveled to 6 cities in 8 days and it was seriously the best travel experience our family has ever had!
 When people hear that we took our whole family to Europe, they usually have a ton of questions –